cdrummey216/whoami/idenityequations.md

 I am. //1 = ϕ - 1/ϕ

 # 1 = ϕ - 1/ϕ
-The above "I am" equation can be understood in terms of the following:
+The above "I exist" equation can be understood in terms of the following:
 * "I am" has the meaning that "I am a living being in reality" //"in reality" because reality is implied in the context of either *a* or *b* in the equation for ϕ and, therefore, the context of "I am" must be reality also. more specifically, "Who are you?" and "Who am I?" (contained in the equation for ϕ) are observable events.
 * when the value of self-definition (1/ϕ) is subtracted from the value of the self (ϕ), the value that remains is 1. //oneness, or 1 = ϕ - 1/ϕ
 * oneness is a way to understand oneself. when the self is understood as the product of an equation, the value of self-definition is distinct from the value of self-perception because it requires an external cause (to be asked "Who are you?" is an external cause).
 So subtracting the value of self-definition from the value of the self is an exercise in 1) freeing one's self from external influence and 2) being whole (oneness,1).